Ohranj/training-diary/README.md

 #### Still to complete

 -   Wire up graphing body composition
--   Hide edit entry popup on entry delete
--   Correct serving static file path to work with Heroku
+-   Correct serving static file path to work with Heroku - Once the dyno sleeps, the login fails to work on next usage.
+Email registers as already existing and can register a new email and login but their appears a problem with bcryptjs in hashing and comparing the passwords